opil/documentation/docs/admin/SP/opil_server_sp_gettingStarted.md

 ```

-One rviz window is from the Local SP, where you can see the AGV's pose (red arrow) and local updates (red tiny squares).
-Another rviz window is from the Central SP, where you can see the updates of the topology and new obstacles presented with blue tiny squares presenting only the current position of the new obstacle.
-All new obstacles are processed as they are received so only new ones are sent.
-That is the reason why in the Local SP you can see a trail of the obstacle, while in the Central SP there is no trail but the topology is permanently changed.
 ## <a name="fromdockerlocal">Starting from Docker - Local SP</a>

-You can test more maps, and here is the examle how to change the map to ICENT lab.
 The Local SP container can be started in two ways: without RAN and with RAN.
 If started without RAN then the simulator Stage is used for testing and visualizing what the Local SP does.
 This option is described first.
 Prepare [docker-compose.yml](./opil_server_sp_install.md#dockercomposelocal).
 It is important to put the environment variable `SIMULATION=true`.
 This starts IML map, **amcl** localization inside that map shown on topic `/robot_0/pose_channel`, and calculation of map updates shown on topic `/robot_0/newObstacles`.
 The robot in the Stage simulator can be moved by mouse dragging, and changed pose can be seen in topic `/robot_0/pose_channel` which shows the current pose and the covariance of the pose estimation.
 There is also an obstacle in the Stage simulator that can be used for test of showing the map updates, seen in topic `/robot_0/newObstacles`.